 I was sitting in the canteen at Dagens Økonomi with Arlo, drinking coffee and discussing organized crime on the Costa del Sol.
 Arlo had just heard a lecture by a Swedish author about the black economy on the Costa del Crime.
 According to the author, a sizeable group of Nordic criminals had established a kind of colony down there.

-Arlo knew that my family had a large holiday home in the mountains southwest of Puerto Banús, and that my sister Ella had done a brisk trade in refurbished holiday homes through a small branch of Svane Eiendom.
+Arlo knew that my family had a large holiday home in the mountains southwest of Puerto Banús, and that my sister Ella had done a brisk trade in refurbished holiday homes there through a small branch of Svane Eiendom.

 I felt obliged to shoot in an explanation.